cloudera.cluster.host module – Manage Cloudera Manager hosts

 string

-A unique host identifier.
-This is not the same as the hostname (FQDN).
-It is a distinct value that remains the same even if the hostname changes.
+This is not the same as the hostname (FQDN); host_id is a distinct value that remains static across hostname changes.

 hostname